A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Applications

 SRL has emerged as a powerful tool in advancing the field of robotics, particularly in enhancing natural language understanding for human-robot interaction.
 This section focuses on the fundamental aspects of robot command interpretation and execution based on semantic role analysis.

-One of the primary applications of SRL in robotics is in the interpretation of natural language instructions for task execution. \citet{10.5555/3006652.3006663} combined linguistic information with contextual knowledge about the environment, demonstrated how SRL could be effectively used to map linguistic elements to specific robot actions and environmental objects.
-Taking this concept further into robotics applications, \citet{8039026} explored new frontiers in robot instruction understanding.
-They applied SRL by leveraging argument typed dependency features and integrating open knowledge resources, which marked a decisive shift away from traditional hand-coded knowledge approaches, offering a more flexible and scalable solution for human-robot interaction. \citet{DBLP:conf/cvpr/0016J0021} advanced controllable image captioning by addressing event compatibility and sample suitability through verb-specific semantic roles, offering valuable insights for robotic scene understanding and human-robot interaction despite its primary focus on image captioning.
+A central application of SRL in robotics is the interpretation of natural language instructions for task execution. \citet{DBLP:conf/ecai/BastianelliCCBN14} demonstrated how SRL can map linguistic elements to specific robot actions and environmental objects by combining linguistic information with contextual knowledge about the environment.
+Building on this foundation, \citet{DBLP:journals/ieeejas/LuC17} advanced robot instruction understanding by leveraging argument typed dependency features and integrating open knowledge resources, moving away from traditional hand-coded knowledge approaches toward a more flexible and scalable solution for human-robot interaction. \citet{DBLP:conf/cvpr/0016J0021} further contributed to this direction by addressing event compatibility and sample suitability through verb-specific semantic roles, offering insights for robotic scene understanding that extend beyond the primary focus on image captioning. \citet{hromei-etal-2025-grounded} advanced this line of research by proposing a Grounded SRL framework for situated human-robot interaction, in which frame-semantic representations are directly linked to perceptual evidence in the robot's visual field.
+This work represents a concrete step toward closing the gap between linguistic semantic parsing and real-world robotic command execution.